idris-lang/Idris-dev/docs/proofs/interactive.rst

     {hole_0} : 0 = 0

-This has been normalised to ``0 = 0`` so now we have to prove that ``0`` equals ``0``, which is easy to prove by reflexivity from pruviloj library:
+This has been normalised to ``0 = 0`` so now we have to prove that ``0`` equals ``0``, which is easy to prove by reflexivity from the pruviloj library:

 .. code-block:: idris
     -Main.plusredZ_Z> reflexivity